reinhecin/git_ansible_wd/README.md

 Playbooks and roles of Enablement Workshop for TSMX
 =========

-Playbooks and role used on TSMX Enablement Workshop
+Playbooks and role used on TSMX Enablement Workshop - Checkout!
 =========

                    _              _ _     _